MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux.md

   |xfs|

-After you've enabled the service, you may need to configure your network or firewall to allow outbound connections between it and your endpoints.
+After you've enabled the service, you m need to configure your network or firewall to allow outbound connections between it and your endpoints.

 - Audit framework (`auditd`) must be enabled.